tyommik/leo-translate/README.md

 # LeoTranslate

-This is an add-on for the Firefox and Firefox for Android browsers that helps you translate words from English to Russian and let you add these words to the your dictionary.
+This is an add-on for the Firefox and Firefox for Android browsers that helps you translate words from your chosen language into Russian and lets you add these words to your dictionary.
+You can choose the source language (for example, English or Portuguese) in the settings.

 ## Installation
 [Get the Firefox Add-on from AMO gallery](https://addons.mozilla.org/en-US/firefox/addon/leo-translate/)